saurav-ctrl/JOKE-JAR-/README.md

 # JOKE-JAR-
-You click on this google chrome extension to get a random Joke every time 😂
+You click on this google extension and get a new joke extension  😂